blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- But at the same time, it's a good thing to do, if you do not have a better idea

 - The consideration of God
+	- One of the main principles I believe in is that, if I am wrong, and the traditional ideas of God is right, then I must be able to justify my choices before God, and if he disagrees, I must be willing to accept the punishment for it.
+But if I am wrong, he will be able to prove to me why I am wrong.
+And as that is my stance, I have grounded my ideas on an inclination to the absolute truth, and secondarily, harmony.
+And as of now, he hasn't proven to me why I am wrong.
+But no human should be able to arbitrarily judge me, because as a person who follows the truth, and has also had a wide variety of experiences, I am usually able to see through the arbitrary cultural influences and thusly formed agendas in many people's opinions.
+So, I am not
 	- HIV
 		- This is used as an argument to point out extramarital relationships are immoral
 		- I think the presence of HIV has a lot to do with lack of hygiene, and character